bochens/Icescopy/README.md

 # Icescopy

-**Icescopy is a powerful image analysis tool for ice-freezing array experiments.**
+**Icescopy is an open-source, powerful, and easy-to-use image analysis tool for ice-freezing array experiments.**

 **If you use this software in your research, please cite this work**